 The primary source of greenhouse gas emissions at the MPO is from the combustion of diesel fuel.
-Fugitive emissions of carbon dioxide (CO2) and methane (CH4) from the coal seam and CO2 released during the use of explosives will be lesser contributors in comparison to diesel combustion emissions.
+Fugitive emissions of $CO_2$ and $CH_4$ from the coal seam and $CO_2$ released during the use of explosives will be lesser contributors in comparison to diesel combustion emissions.

 Greenhouse gas emissions at the MPO will be minimised through the efficient use of diesel fuel by the mobile fleet.
 A number of new mobile plant ultra-class fleet items have been recently commissioned, which include 'hybrid' diesel electric trucks manufactured by Komatsu.
 Abatement measures that are implemented will be reported on in the MPO Annual Reviews.
-A summary of mitigation measures is outlined in Table 23 below.
+A summary of existing key Scope 1 mitigation measures is outlined in Tables 25 and 26 below.

-Table 23 Summary of Key Mitigation Measures
+Summary of Existing Key Greenhouse Gas Mitigation Measures - By Abatement Hierarchy

-Mitigation Measure Hierarchy Katestone Element Terminology Description of MACH Energy Current Practice efficiency Optimising the design of haul roads for energy efficiency operation by minimising the distance travelled between the pit and the CHPP.
-Material handling Minimising the re-handling of materials (i.e. coal, overburden and topsoil).
-Avoid Maintenance of Plant/Fleet Maintaining the fleet in good operating order, including: servicing all machinery in accordance with maintenance contracts and adopting original equipment manufacturer recommendations for maintenance; targeted maintenance, as far as reasonably practical, equipment remains fit for purpose over its whole life cycle; and define failure modes, effects and criticality which helps to minimise potential equipment failure.
-Fleet vehicle operation Maximising truck payloads to maximise productivity and efficiency.
+Mitigation Measure Hierarchy Katestone Element Terminology Description of MACH Energy Current Practice Responsibility Reduce Haul road optimisation • Optimising the design of haul roads for energy efficient operation by minimising the distance travelled between the pit and the CHPP.
+General Manager Operations Material handling Minimising the re-handling of materials (i.e. coal, overburden and topsoil).
+Mining Contractor Avoid Maintenance of Plant/Fleet Maintaining the fleet in good operating order, including: servicing all machinery in accordance with maintenance contracts and adopting original equipment manufacturer recommendations for maintenance; targeted maintenance, as far as reasonably practical, equipment remains fit for purpose over its whole life cycle; and define failure modes, effects and criticality which helps to minimise potential equipment failure.
+General Manager Operations Mining Contractor Fleet vehicle operation Maximising truck payloads to maximise productivity and efficiency.
 Reducing idling times.
 Scheduling activities so that equipment and vehicle operation and maintenance is optimised.
-Substitute Drive train Consideration of replacing diesel with hybrid diesel electric vehicles, when new fleet are required.
-Fuel efficient vehicles Selecting new equipment and vehicles that have high energy efficiency.
-Consideration of energy efficiency of all new major electrical equipment.
+General Manager Operations Mining Contractor Substitute Drive train Consideration of replacing diesel with hybrid diesel electric vehicles, when new fleet are required.
+General Manager Operations Fuel efficient vehicles Selecting new equipment and vehicles that have high energy efficiency.
+Mining Contractor Note: Energy efficiency Consideration of energy efficiency of all new major electrical equipment.
+CHPP Contractor

-&lt;sup>1 NSW Guide for Large Emitters - Mitigation Hierarchy.
+NSW Guide for Large Emitters - Mitigation Hierarchy.

-&lt;sup>2 Katestone Environmental Pty Ltd - Best Practice Checklist for Greenhouse Gas Abatement by NSW Coal Mines.
+Katestone Environmental Pty Ltd - Best Practice Checklist for Greenhouse Gas Abatement by NSW Coal Mines.